 Problem: This is a very weak statement—”can” develop doesn’t tell us whether that is what happens in every child, what kind of effects of music education on cognition we can expect, and whether that has or should have any practical implications.

-Good: Music education has many surprising benefits on children’s overall development, including effects on language acquisition, coordination, problem solving, and even social skills.
+Good thesis statement: Music education has many surprising benefits on children’s overall development, including effects on language acquisition, coordination, problem-solving, and even social skills.

 You could now present all the evidence on the specific effects of music education on children’s specific abilities in the rest of your (expository) essay.
 You could also turn this into an argumentative essay, by adding your own opinion to your statement: